Esshahn/Ghost-Town/README.md

 # Do you want to contribute?

-I would be happy if this little game gets improved further.
-Feel free deep dive into the mysteries of the Ghost Town and send me PRs.
+I would be happy if this little gem gets improved further.
+Feel free to deep dive into the mysteries of the Ghost Town and send me PRs.
 I would be extremely happy about:

 * more platforms
   * How about a C128 version with extended music and graphics?